namor5772/WeatherStation/RaspberryPI/README.md

 * You can now put the SD card into your Raspberry PI.
 Have a dongle for bluetooth keyboard and mouse.
 Also a HDMI monitor plugged in:
   - Follow prompts on first boot.
-  - Change password to: xxxxxxxx
+  - Change password to: RPIPWD
-  - Select WiFi Network: xxxxxxxx, Password: xxxxxxxx
+  - Select WiFi Network: WIFISSID, Password: WIFIPWD
 	- Make sure wifi working to enable software update - takes ages!
 	- Restart when requested.
-* In terminal window type
+* In a terminal window type
-		○ sudo apt update
+	- sudo apt update
-		○ sudo apt install python3 idle3
+	- sudo apt install python3 idle3
-		○ as at 30/09/2020 this installs Python 3.7.3 with IDLE 3.7.3 and Tk 8.6.9.
+	-	as at 30/09/2020 this installs Python 3.7.3 with IDLE 3.7.3 and Tk 8.6.9.
-			○ This information is available in the GUI from the Application Menu => Programming => Python 3 (IDLE) => Help => About IDLE
+		- This information is available in the GUI from the Application Menu => Programming => Python 3 (IDLE) => Help => About IDLE
+* Set Raspberry Pi Configuration, only changing:
+	- System => Hostname: HOSTNAME
+	- Interfaces Enable: **Camera, SSH, I2C, Serial Port, Remote GPIO**

-	• Install nginx, mysql and php for Python 3 on the Raspberry PI:
+	• Install nginxl and php
 		○ As per the below link.
 		○ Note: mariadb seems to replace mysql
-	• Set Raspberry Pi Configuration, only changing:
-		○ System => Hostname: rp3b
-		○ Interfaces Enable: Camera, SSH, I2C, Serial Port, Remote GPIO

 	• Setup Dataplicity:
 		○ As per below link.
 		○ Add this Raspberry PI as a new device, possibly deleting the one from the old Raspberry PI.
 		○ Follow the other steps if necessary.

 	• Download backup files needed for IOT.
 Python, cpp, scripts etc.
 		○ Use a dongle if cannot get WinSCP to work
 		○ You will need to create the home/pi/roman